fernandonaime/cisufw20.04compliance/README.md

-# UFW CIS Compliance Suite
+#CIS Compliance Suite

 ## Overview

-The UFW CIS Compliance Suite is a set of scripts designed to enhance and manage the security configurations of a Linux system using Uncomplicated Firewall (UFW).
+The CIS Compliance Suite is a set of scripts designed to enhance and manage the security configurations of a Linux system using Uncomplicated Firewall (UFW).
 The suite follows the Center for Internet Security (CIS) guidelines for secure system configurations.

 ## Features